Characteristics of Qualifying Disabilities

 - The disability must "substantially limit" one or more "major life activities."
 This means that a disability must significantly affect activities such as walking, talking, seeing, hearing, breathing, performing manual tasks, caring for oneself, learning or working.

 - The disability doesn't have to be obvious.
-People don't have to be able to realize that you're suffering from a disability just by looking at you or spending time with you.
-You might be an asthmatic who doesn't have any noticeable difficulty breathing thanks to medication.
+People don't have to be able to realize that you have a disability just by looking at you or spending time with you.
+You might be an asthmatic who doesn't have any obvious difficulty breathing thanks to medication.
 A leasing agent probably wouldn't guess, and she can't ask you if you have a disability.

 - Addictions are disabilities, too.
 People who suffer from drug or alcohol addictions qualify as having a disability as well.